A burgeoning Arnie rises to the challenge with a film that transcends cult status among action movie fans

 Part of Schwarzenegger’s growing appeal as a mainstream action presence was his plethora of inane one-liners, the kind that became his calling card as he went from strength-to-strength.
 Dozens of borderline-risible but totally moreish screenplays were cooked up for Arnie during the late-80s and 90s, making him the highest-paid actor on planet Hollywood.
 Commando, in particular, is so endlessly quotable you could add pretty much the entire script to the annals of cute quip immortality.
 Even lines that aren’t meant to be humorous come across as such due to the film’s gloriously overblown characters and hyperbolic action sequences.
 Those of you who’ve read this far will no doubt be a huge fan of arguably the biggest guilty pleasure of a decade crammed with them, so you’ll each have your favourite lines.
 Whether it’s something as simple as, “I lied!” or more elaborate tomfoolery like, “I eat Green Berets for breakfast.
 And right now, I’m very hungry!” there’s something so irresistible about this screenplay and the delivery of its star attraction, making Commando one of the most memorable pure action vehicles of its era.

-The Terminator‘s iconic “I’ll be back,” line, which would ultimately become his catchphrase, was the first to unearth Arnie’s one-liner charms, but Commando was the first movie to identify them as his main strength beyond his sheer, physical prowess.
-It may not be as highly regarded as movies such as The Terminator, Predator and Total Recall, but in some ways it was his most important, the one that unlocked the magic and forged the money-spinning template going forward.
+The Terminator‘s iconic “I’ll be back,” line, which would ultimately become Arnie’s catchphrase, was the first to unearth his one-liner charms, but Commando was the movie that identified them as his main strength beyond sheer, physical prowess.
+It may not be as highly regarded as movies such as Predator and Total Recall, but in some ways it was his most important, the one that unlocked the magic and forged the money-spinning template going forward.
 “Well, I saw [Commando] as a James Bond movie,” Lester would recall.
 “I remembered seeing Dr. No when it came out when I was a kid, and I loved the one-liners in that.
 There were a couple of those in de Souza’s script, and then we kept adding them throughout the movie as we went, partly because I got to know Arnold during the rehearsal period and learned how funny he was.
 We never stopped writing jokes for him and incorporating his own personality into the character.”